cyverse-gis/focus-forum/atmo/README.md

 In Apache Guacamole Desktop: Right click mouse, select Applications > Education > QGIS Desktop

 # EZ Installation

+We can also install data science software using containers or Python distribution.

+CyVerse has set up an `ez` installation for Docker, Singularity, and Jupyter Notebooks (via Anaconda)

 Follow the [CyVerse Learning Center's Quick Start](https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/)